alikhaniaa/Quoridor-RL-agent/README.md

 ## Playing the Game

-Run the CLI in two–player mode:
+Run the CLI in two-player mode:

 ```bash
 python cli.py